‘The Bold And The Beautiful’ Spoilers: Brooke And Bill Get Married, Will it Last?

 According to the May 22 issue of Soap Opera Digest, Brooke will ultimately decide to marry Bill, but she does consider changing her mind, at the last minute.
 The Bold and the Beautiful spoilers indicate that Ridge makes a last minute plea for her love and it almost sways her.
 In the end, she decides to stick with her stallion.

 Soap Opera Digest shared that Bill knew that Ridge would probably try to convince Brooke one more time to marry him instead.
-Don Diamont, the actor who plays Bill, said that Bill isn’t concerned that Ridge because he feels confident in his relationship with Brooke.
+Don Diamont, the actor who plays Bill, said that Bill isn’t concerned about Ridge because he feels confident in his relationship with Brooke.
 This time, he feels sure that they will walk down the aisle together.

 “Bill is not really worried about Ridge,” Diamont explained.
 “If there is any concern, it’s fleeting.”